 Section titled “agentProxy.trustedCertificates”Default - not set

-A base64 encoded list of PEM-encoded certificates that the Agent Proxy will trust.
-For more information, please refer to Trusting Private CA for more information.
+A base64 encoded list of PEM-encoded certificates that the Agent Proxy trusts.
+For more information, please refer to Trusting Private CA.

 Example:L1S2L3S4L5C6R7U8D9F0I1C2A3T4E5